ofajzea/projet-4/README.md

 in image and signal processing courses on 6 different remote sensing applications related to the observation of the environment.

-This project will be developed in python.
+This project will be developed in Python.

 ### Objectives of the course
 The main objectives of this project are: